 Three skin/coat colours were majorly marketed at the Maiduguri cattle market; brown/red, black and white.
 Cattle usually come as entirely or majorly one of the colours.
-Brown/red was mostly preferred by the respondents as shown by 59%.
+Brown/red was mostly preferred (59%) by the respondents.
 Black coat colour was the least preferred.
 On observation at the cattle market, there were fewer black coloured cattle spotted than the other colours.
-Respondents revealed not liking the colour black as it was not attractive.
+Respondents revealed black as was unattractive colour..
 The results also revealed 32% of the respondents were indifferent to the colour of the cattle purchased.
 Those buying for household consumption and butchers may not be interested in the coat colour but only the beef.
 Traders and fatteners would consider coat colour since it may influence future sales.

 Effects of cattle attributes on its price

-Average price of cattle bought by the cattle buyers estimated was ₦175,750 per head.
+The average price of cattle bought by the cattle buyers estimated was ₦175,750 per head.
 The coefficient estimates represent the percentage share of the cattle attributes to the average cattle price as presented in Table 4.
 The R-squared value was 0.89 suggesting goodness of fit of the model, which indicates that 89% of the variability in the cattle price in Maiduguri was explained by the variables (cattle attributes) used in the model.

 Table 4: Hedonic Estimates for Cattle Attributes